Azure/deployment-environments/Runner-Images/README.md

  - Allow GitHub Actions to connect to Azure via an Microsoft Entra ID application's federated credentials through OIDC.
 You will need to save the application's client ID as a secret within your forked repository, along with your subscription and Tenant ID.
 You can find more documentation about the process [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux).
  - Set up variables for your forked repository containing your personal Azure Container Registry name, your preferred repository name, and your preferred tag for the created image.
 You can modify your variables between workflow runs to push the generated image to different registries, repositories, and tags.

+This repository is meant as a sample to give customers a starting point to deploy their environments with Terraform, allow customers to add additional customizations while using ADE's extensibility model, and easily upload their changes to their connected Azure Container Registry.

 ## Support

 [File an issue](https://github.com/Azure/deployment-environments/issues)